VojtaStavik/VSTextField/fastlane/README.md

 ```
 fastlane ios carthage_build
 ```
+Build with carthage to guarantee it'll work with Carthage

-### ios release
+### ios bitrise
 ```
-fastlane ios release
+fastlane ios bitrise
 ```
-Deploy a new version to the App Store
+Call all lanes to release the framework on Carthage and Cocoapods

 ----